StefanZander/lecture_notes/swcs/html/docs/objectives.md

 !!! warning
     **Preamble**
     Scientfic writing is like learning to swim – you can read a thousand books but you only learn how to swim when being in the water.
-Just like swimming, your scientific  writing skills increase through practice, i.e., through hands-on work.
+Just like swimming, your scientific  writing skills increase through practice, through hands-on work!

 ## Objectives